Healthy Legs During Pregnancy

 - Avoid standing and sitting for prolonged periods.
 Remember, moving legs are healthier legs!

 - Stay active.
 Frequent, moderate physical exercise (example: walking, swimming, hiking) is important to maintain healthy legs and helps you maintain an overall healthy lifestyle.

 - Wear SIGVARIS medical compression hosiery.
 Compression hosiery and socks help promote blood circulation by improving venous blood return back to the heart.

-- At night or when resting during the day, lie comfortably with your legs slightly elevated.
+- When resting (at night or during the day), lie comfortably with your legs slightly elevated.

-- Avoid extended exposure to heat from sunbathing, hot baths, or the sauna as excessive heat will cause your veins to dilate and may induce swelling.
+- Avoid extended exposure to heat from sunbathing, hot baths, or the sauna.
+Excessive heat will cause your veins to dilate and may induce swelling.

+Clinical studies show that graduated compression stockings are beneficial and should be a mainstay in relieving symptoms of chronic venous insufficiency during pregnancy and the post partum period.
 Graduated compression hosiery is the most effective way to prevent edema or swelling.
 It also alleviates leg pain and heaviness and contributes to prevent spider veins or varicose veins.
 When using compression hosiery, the compression should be graduated, with the strongest pressure at the ankles and decreasing as it goes up the leg.
-Clinical studies show that graduated compression stockings are beneficial and should be a mainstay in relieving symptoms of chronic venous insufficiency during pregnancy and the post partum period (1).
 When you discover the benefits and comfort of compression stockings during pregnancy, you may want to continue wearing them for years after, and your legs will thank you for their improved health.